Ayubur/Automate-React-Native-Android-App-Deployment-Using-Github-Actions/README.md

 To create a service account, we need to log in our Google Cloud Console Account.
 Then, on the main page , in the left hand side menu, there will be a list item titled Service Accounts.
 We need to go to **Service Accounts -> Create Service Account** .
 In the window that opens, you will have to enter in the service’s name and you can also enter a description.
 The name given here will be the unique identifier of this service account.

 - In the second step we will be asked to give this service account a role.
 From the **Select A Role** dropdown, choose **Basic → Editor**.
-- Finally, in the third step, need to fill out our email in both places under the "Grant users access to this service account" section.
+- Finally, in the third step, need to fill out our email in both places under the **Grant users access to this service account** section.

 After pressing the done button, we will need to create a key for this service account.
 The action will use this key to be identified by Google Play.